Serene-Arc/bulk-downloader-for-reddit/README.md

 The `config.cfg` is the file that supplies the BDFR with the configuration to use.
 At the moment, the following keys **must** be included in the configuration file supplied.

+  - `backup_log_count`
   - `client_id`
   - `client_secret`
   - `scopes`

 All of these should not be modified unless you know what you're doing, as the default values will enable the BDFR to function just fine.
 A configuration is included in the BDFR when it is installed, and this will be placed in the configuration directory as the default.

+Most of these values have to do with OAuth2 configuration and authorisation.
+The key `backup_log_count` however has to do with the log rollover.
+The logs in the configuration directory can be verbose and for long runs of the BDFR, can grow quite large.
+To combat this, the BDFR will overwrite previous logs.
+This value determines how many previous run logs will be kept.
+The default is 3, which means that the BDFR will keep at most three past logs plus the current one.
+Any runs past this will overwrite the oldest log file, called "rolling over".
+If you want more records of past runs, increase this number.

 ## Contributing